Woman's Body Found Stuffed In Barrel At Ridgefield Park Curb

-The corpse of a woman was found stuffed into a barrel left at the curb with the trash on a corner in Ridgefield Park, authorities confirmed.
+The corpse of a woman was found stuffed into a container left at the curb with the trash on a corner in Ridgefield Park, authorities confirmed.

-Trash haulers ignored the barrel left on Hobart Street at the corner of Teaneck Road because it wasn't standard size, responders told Daily Voice.
+Trash haulers ignored the container left on Hobart Street at the corner of Teaneck Road because it wasn't standard, responders told Daily Voice.

-A police officer opened sometime later Friday morning and made the grisly discovery, they said.
+A police officer opened it shortly after 10:30 a.m.
+Friday and made the grisly discovery, Bergen County Prosecutor Mark Musella said.

 The area was then cordoned off.

-The Bergen County Prosecutor's Major Crimes Unit was investigating, assisted by village police, the Bergen County Sheriff's Bureau of Criminal Identification -- which collected evidence -- and the Bergen County Medical Examiner's Office, which was conducting an autopsy to determine how the victim died.
+Musella's Major Crimes Unit and village police are investigating the discovery, assisted by the Bergen County Sheriff's Bureau of Criminal Identification -- which collected evidence -- and the Bergen County Medical Examiner's Office, which was conducting an autopsy to determine how the victim died.

-Bergen County Prosecutor Mark Musella was expected to issue a statement Friday afternoon.

 Click here to sign up for Daily Voice's free daily emails and news alerts.